 Internships place students in environments where they learn how to take responsibility for all aspects of a musical endeavor--performance, teaching, administrative work, and marketing, among others--because music careers today demand all of these skills.
 Whatever you want to pursue, this is where you practice making it happen.
-Our internships come in a few different shapes and sizes:

-- Boston Ballet - Building experience as a piano accompanist for the Boston Ballet school
+- Boston Ballet: building experience as a piano accompanist for the Boston Ballet School

 The first step is to reach out.
 Drop by the EM Office in SB226 or email Eva Heinstein, Assistant Director of Entrepreneurial Musicianship.